 D9502 initially went to the Llangollen Railway in September 1987, moving again in March 1992 to the South Yorkshire Preservation Society at Meadowhall, Sheffield and again in March 2002 from Meadowhall to Rowsley South, Peak Rail.

-The latest move saw D9502 arrive at Bury on Thursday 20th of November 2014.
+D9502 arrived at Bury on Thursday 20th of November 2014.
 The long term restoration project is progressing with the loco completely dismantled as of Summer 2016.
 There's lots to do but the small dedicated team are chipping away all the time, the cab, sideframes, nose cones, roof sections and electrical cublicle have all been shot blasted, primed, undercoated and glossed.
-The loco is off it's wheels and these will be sent away for tyre turning before going back underneath.
+The loco's wheels have been tyre turned before going back underneath.

 The loco is currently housed in Castlecroft Shed where work on the power unit and new dual braking system will begin soon.